hzqmwne/Compilers/lab6/lab6.md

 0. Please feel free to modify any file if you want except for Makefile and test files.
 You can refer to all the headers provided before (in previous final test). <br/>
 1. gdb is a powerful helper especially when your generated executable crashes. <br/>
 2. bugs could occur in any phase.
 You can use methods in <b>printtree.c</b> to find if you have problems in IR trees, and use methods in <b>assem.c</b> to print out the assembly code with/without register allocation. <br/>
 3. Each file has explicit function.
 Implement them step by step.
-Read the textbook and slides first when encountering problems.
+Read the textbook and slides first when encountering problems.<br/>
 4. You may find the bugs in previous labs (e.g., incorrect IR).

 </p>